 The fellowship is fully funded by the CARES Institute and the New Jersey Department of Children & Families (DCF).
 The fellow will be provided funding to attend a national conference each year, as well as opportunities to attend the CARES Institute annual symposium and other lectures in which internationally-recognized experts in the field of child abuse share their skills and knowledge about best practices.

 Thank you for your interest in the fellowship.
-We are participating in the National Residency Match Program for the 2019-20 Academic year.
+The next application dates will be in 2022-2023.
 Please feel free to contact us for further information.

 Sponsoring Department: General Pediatrics